xoxzo/xoxzo.cloudpy/README.rst

 *Explanation*

-1. When you no longer use DIN, you can unsubscribe the DIN by specifying the din unique din id.
+1. When you no longer use DIN, you can unsubscribe the DIN by specifying the din unique id.